Hanan-H-201/Alenlachu-Version-2/README.md

 └── server.js # App entry point
 ```

 🧪 Development Mode Notes

-fakeUser middleware is used for testing and development to simulate a logged-in user.
+-fakeUser middleware is used for testing and development to simulate a logged-in user.

-Real authentication using OTP will be integrated later — remove fakeUser before production.
+-Real authentication using OTP will be integrated later — remove fakeUser before production.

 📜 API Overview
 Mood Endpoints